Shu, Jambyl

 The city is located on the Shu River, and is populated by approximately 35,000 people.

+History

+Named after the Shu historical region, Shu was founded as an urban-type settlement in 1928.
+It was founded because of Turksib construction.
+On December 24, 1960, the Supreme Soviet of the Kazakh SSR made it a city.
+The city's been in Shu District since Nursultan Nazarbayev's Decree on April 1, 1997.

 Transportation

-Shu is an important transportation hub for the southern Kazakhstan / northern Kyrgyzstan region.
-This is where the east-west Turkestan-Siberia railway is joined with the railway running north to Kazakhstan's new capital, Nur-Sultan and Petropavl, a city on the Transsiberian railway.
+Shu is an important transportation hub for the southern Kazakhstan and northern Kyrgyzstan regions.
+This is where the east-west Turkestan-Siberia railway is joined with the railway running north to Kazakhstan's new capital, Astana and Petropavl, a city on the Transsiberian railway.